ibm-cloud-docs/vpc/pricing.md

 {: #floating-ip-pricing}

 A floating IP is charged at the rate of $1 (US) per month, starting when it is reserved.
 The fee is charged even if the floating IP is not associated to a VSI or not in use.
 The $1 for the monthly fee is charged even if the floating IP is reserved for only a few days.

+## Pricing for load balancers for VPC
+{: #lb-for-vpc-pricing}

+Load balancers for VPC are currently in Beta.
+There are no charges for their use.

+## Pricing for VPN for VPC
+{: #vpn-for-vpc-pricing}

+VPNs for VPC are currently in Beta.
+There are no charges for their use.

 ## Pricing for Virtual Servers for VPC